-- In addition to the admission and registration procedures, which apply to all graduate programs, each applicant must: - 1.
-Possess a Master's degree or endorsement in education-school administration from an accredited institution.
-Applicants with a master's degree in other education fields will be required to complete deficiency hours.
+In addition to the admission and registration procedures, which apply to all graduate programs, each applicant must:

-2. Possess a valid teaching certificate or must demonstrate the ability to earn such certificate upon completion of the Ed.S. program;

-- 3. Have an overall minimum GPA of 3.2 in an education master's degree program and/or a GPA of 3.2 in the first nine (9) hours of core courses of the Ed.S. program; - 4.
-Submit a letter to the Dean of the School of Education and Counseling requesting admittance to the program.
-The letter must contain the following information: (a) reason and purpose for entering this program, (b) professional experience, (c) expectations from the program, and (d) future aspirations or future endeavors once degree is earned. - 5.
-Take the Pre-Professional Skills Test and receive scores of at least 170 in Reading, 171 in Mathematics, and 172 in Writing, unless applicant possesses an Administrative and Supervisory Certificate; - 6.
-Have on file with the Dean of the School of Education and Counseling two letters of recommendation from either school administrators, current employers, or previous employers.
-The letters cannot be from peers, people the student is currently supervising or has supervised in the past.
-The letters of recommendation must address the student's academic potential. - 7.
-Receive a satisfactory evaluation from WSC faculty members based upon performance in completed core Ed.S. courses; - 8.
-Be approved by the school administration interview committee after having completed a minimum of nine (9) but no more than fifteen (15) hours of the program; - 9.
+- 1. Possess a Master's degree or endorsement in education-school administration from an accredited institution.
+Applicants with a master's degree in other education fields will be required to complete deficiency hours. - 2.
+Possess a valid teaching certificate or must demonstrate the ability to earn such certificate upon completion of the Education Specialist program; - 3.
+Have an overall minimum GPA of 3.2 in an education master's degree program and/or a GPA of 3.2 in the first nine (9) hours of core courses of the Education Specialist program; - 4.
+To become endorsed, the candidate must have two years of verified successful teaching experience, and have completed the required human relations and special education course requirements; - 5.
+Submit an essay to the Dean of the School of Education and Counseling on "Why I am Interested in Becoming a School Superintendent."
+Items to be addressed include: (a) Describe your background, (b) How did your interest in school administration evolve? (c) What leadership experiences have you had to this point in your career? (d) What personal characteristics and professional skills do you possess that would contribute to your potential for becoming and effective educational leader? (e) Other than your graduate program of study, how do you plan to prepare yourself for a role in educational leadership? - 6.
+In addition, the applicant will need to select three current or former school administrators and ask them to contact the Educational Leadership Program director who will e-mail a reference questionnaire to them, which is designed to obtain feedback about the applicant's potential for completing an academic program of study and for becoming a successful school administrator: - 7.
+Be approved by the school administration interview committee after having completed a minimum of nine (9) but no more than fifteen (15) hours of the program; - 8.
 Have an overall minimum GPA of 3.2 in all program course work.

-Typical Program of Study: Education Specialist Degree (EDS) 33 hours

-Required Courses 30 hours 5 EDU 700 The Superintende r
+Typical Program of Study: Education Specialist Degree (Ed.S) 33 hours Required Courses 30 hours

-Ĵ 700 The Superintendency
+EDU 700 The Superintendency 3

-704 School Law for Administrators
+704 School Law for Administrators 3

 705 Problem Resolution in Educational Organizations 3

-710 Strategic Planning.
-3
+710 School Improvement Planning 3

-725 Education Facilities Planning 3
+725 Education Facilities Planning

-730 Human Resources Administration
+730 Human Resources Administration 3

-740 Ed Finance and Bus Management 3
+740 Educational Finance and Business Management

 750 School and Community Relations 3

-760 Information Management
+760 Information Management 3

-786 Advanced Internship in Ed Leadership
+786 Advanced Internship in Educational Leadership

-] Electives
+] Electives:

-790 Special Topics in Ed Admin 3
+790 Special Topics in Educational Administration 3

-· ·